 - You have completed high school and have the requirements: apply as a First Year Applicant

-- You have completed some university and have the requirements: apply as a First Year Applicant
+- You have completed some college and have the requirements: apply as a First Year Applicant

 - You have completed some university and have the requirements: apply as an Upper Year Transfer Applicant